 Color influences consumers not only on the conscious level but also on the subconscious level.
 Color and food pairings can be especially powerful by leveraging the emotional connection to taste.
 How can you best use color to your advantage in your gourmet food retail packaging?

 Red and yellow are the chief food colors, evoking the tastebuds and stimulating the appetite.
+Both red and yellow are also effective at grabbing attention.
 The fast food industry has claimed this combination for a good reason—because it is effective.
 In the gourmet food arena, you of course want to avoid a fast food connotation, however these colors can still be very effective when used on their own and/or in different pairings.

 Orange, a blend of red and yellow, naturally lends itself to food as another appetizing color.
 Orange has been a trendy color for some time now, so be aware of that when using it—its popularity could either work for or against your product depending on its context and intent.